Radisson Collection Hotel, Magdalena Plaza Sevilla

 Style, staff and stuff

 Abstract monochrome prints by Spanish artists cover the walls in common areas at the Radisson Collection, adding character to an otherwise minimalist interior.
-Meanwhile, pops of colour, cleverly-blended textures (wood, marble, velvet and faux polished concrete) elevate the hotel’s shared spaces from a cookie-cutter Radisson to something that resembles a big, independent design hotel.
+Meanwhile, pops of colour, cleverly-blended textures (wood, marble, velvet and faux polished concrete) elevate shared spaces from a cookie-cutter hotel to something that resembles a big, independent design hotel.

 Downstairs in the lobby area, there are loads of places to work from – ideal if you’re in Seville on business or working remotely.
 Amenities-wise, there’s modern good-size gym with free weights, treadmills and space to workout.
 But the pearl in the crown is its rooftop pool – surprisingly rare in a Seville city that regularly hits 40 degrees plus in summer.
 The hotel also comes with free WIFI, two bars, and two excellent restaurants.